pupil-labs/pupil-docs/src/neon/how-tos/advance-analysis/undistort.md

   title="Side by side comparison of a distorted and undistorted image with gaze positions overlaid." />
 </div>

-Correcting these distortions brings many benefits, by aligning the captured scene with the underlying geometry of the environment, the corrected images provide a more realistic representation of the observer's visual perspective.
-This alignment is particularly crucial in scenarios where spatial relationships, distances, or areas of interest are essential factors under investigation.
+The lens distortion in Neon's scene camera is not very strong, but correcting for it can have benefits for some applications.
+The undistorted image may be a more realistic or appealing representation of the observer's visual perspective (e.g. parallel lines will also be parallel in the undistorted image).
+Some computer vision algorithms also perform better on undistorted images.

 Below you can find an example of an <span style="color:red">**original frame**</span> (in <span style="color:red">red</span>) and <span style="color:blue">**undistorted frame**</span> (in <span style="color:blue">blue</span>):